estelle/csstdg/animation.md

 There are some limitations on the name.
 As mentioned above, do not quote your animation name.
 The name can't start with a digit [0-9], two hyphens, though one hyphen is fine as long as it is not followed by a digit, unless it's escaped with a back slash.
 Make sure to escape them any escape characters.
 For example, Q&A must be written as Q\&A\!. âœŽ can be left as âœŽ, but if you are going to use any keyboard characters that aren't letters or digits, like !, @, #, $, %, ^, &, *, (, ), +, =, ~, `, ,, ., ', ", ;, :, [, ], {, }, |, \ and /, escape it with a back slash.

 Also, don't use any of the keyterms covered in this chapter as the name for your animation.
-For example, possible values for the animation properties include `paused`, `running`, `infinite`, `backwards`, and `forwards`, among others.
-Using an animation property keyterms, while not prohibited by the spec, will likely break your animation when using the `animation` shorthand property discussed below.
+For example, possible values for the animation properties include `none`, `paused`, `running`, `infinite`, `backwards`, and `forwards`, among others.
+Using an animation property keyterm, while not prohibited by the spec, will likely break your animation when using the `animation` shorthand property discussed below, or even the `animation-name` property in the case of `none`.

 After declaring the name of our @keyframe animation, we encompass all the rules of our at-rule in curly braces.
 This is where we will put all our keyframes.